grimloc-aduque/ANN-Neural-Network-from-Scratch/README.md

 # ANN-Neural-Networks-from-Scratch

-Various ML concepts involving neural netrowks were developed from scratch using mostly numpy
+Several ML concepts involving neural networks were developed from scratch based on their mathematical derivation and mainly using numpy for programming.

 # Linear Regression neural networks
 * Linear trends